Make AI work for people and progress

 Today, that vision powers some of Europe’s most transformative innovations: from generative AI and advanced analytics to automation and cybersecurity tools.
 All areas where the EU has immense potential to lead globally.

 Europe retains its capacity to innovate.
-Yet if Lovelace were navigating today’s AI landscape, she would encounter an increasingly complex web of EU digital rules – including the AI Act, General Data Protection Regulation (GDPR), Cyber Resilience Act (CRA), NIS2 Directive, Digital Services Act (DSA), and copyright framework.
+Yet if Lovelace were navigating today’s AI landscape, she would encounter an increasingly complex web of EU digital rules – including the AI Act, General Data Protection Regulation, Cyber Resilience Act, NIS2 Directive, Digital Services Act, and the copyright framework.
 Each plays an important role, but overlaps and unclear definitions risk slowing responsible innovation.

 For companies developing and deploying AI systems, these inconsistencies translate into longer product rollouts, diverging national interpretations of laws, and uncertainty about which rules take precedence.